-Employees who do not intend to continue their employment with the school division must submit a written notice via the Norfolk Public Schools Resignation/Extended Leave of Absence Form A-30 to the Chief Human Resources Officer at least two weeks in advance of the intended date of resignation (VA Code Section 22.1-304).
+Employees who do not intend to continue their employment with the school division must submit written notice via the Norfolk Public Schools Resignation/Extended Leave of Absence Form A-30 at least two weeks in advance of the intended date of resignation.
 In the event that the Board or Superintendent declines to grant the request for release on the grounds of insufficient or unjustifiable cause, and the teacher breaches such contract, disciplinary action, which may include a written reprimand, suspension, or revocation of the teacher's license, may be taken pursuant to regulations prescribed by the Board of Education (VA Code Section 22.1-304).